Woodpile37/matic-docs/docs/develop/network-details/network.md

 commonly used when interacting with a blockchain network.

 A user can also run their own node when interacting with the Polygon PoS chain or utilize one of the public endpoints provided by infrastructure and API service providers to connect to the network.
-Dagger is the best way to get realtime updates from the chain as it provides a way for your dApps and backend system to get blockchain events in realtime over a websocket.
-These endpoints are listed below.
+Dagger is the best way to get realtime updates from the chain as it provides a way for your dApps and backend system to get blockchain events in realtime over a socket or websocket.

 <Tabs
   defaultValue="mainnet"